steemit/whitepaper/whitepaper.md

 All of these approaches boil down to micropayments - they differ only in who is making the payment.
 They all suffer from insufficient engagement of the people making the micropayments.
 In the search for incentivized content, production entrepreneurs have been so focused on who should pay that they have missed the obvious reality: everyone benefits from everyone’s actions, so either everyone should pay or no one should pay.

 Steem bypasses micropayments completely, because when a user upvotes a post it is the community that pays the bill.
-The same amount of money will be spent whether the user upvotes a post or not and the funds will not come from the voter.
+The same amount of money will be spent whether the user upvotes a post or not, and the funds will not come from the voter.

 The mental energy associated with making an economic decision becomes a barrier to participation for most people.

-_We already face a multitude of choices everyday with regards to what to access online in this digital era of the information explosion, and every additional decision that we must make simply adds on to the uncertainty and anxiety we face.
+_We already face a multitude of choices every day with regards to what to access online in this digital era of information explosion, and every additional decision that we must make simply adds to the uncertainty and anxiety we face.
 Micropayment supporters believe that a simplified implementation can minimize the intrusiveness of micropayments and improve user experience, but their argument only creates double standards for the decision making process [2].
 A transaction cannot simultaneously be worth enough to warrant a decision and worth so little that the decision is automatic. **The only transactions that users can approve without thought are ones that cost them nothing**, thus any micro-transaction of positive value will incur mental costs through its requiring a decision.
 Furthermore, mental transaction costs actually rise below a certain threshold value, a phenomenon that places micropayments at an even greater disadvantage.
 For instance, it is easy to think that a copy of today's newspapers costs $1, but readers face much more difficulty and anxiety in deciding on the value of each article or word.
 Such a dilemma will only be replicated and exacerbated if all online content were to be broken down into their components and individually valued within a micropayment system._

--Micropayments: A Viable Business Model[^fn20]
+-The Case Against Micropayments[^fn20]

-Under Steem, micropayments are paid to content producer, but those who vote for the content do not pay.
-Instead, the cost of the reward  is paid for via new tokens.
-Someone can join the system, vote to pay someone, and then exit the system with more money than they started with (assuming the market valuation of the Steem system remained constant).
-In other words, the micropayment solution provided by Steem provides a user-experience similar to many widely used websites that have user-moderated content.
+Under Steem, micropayments are paid to content producers, but those who vote for the content do not pay.
+Instead, the cost of the reward  is financed via new tokens.
+Someone can join the system, vote to pay someone, and then exit the system with more money than they started with (assuming the market valuation of the Steem system remains constant).
+In other words, the micropayment solution provided by Steem provides a user experience similar to many widely used websites that have user-moderated content.

-Furthemore, Steem pays people to figure out who should be paid!
+Furthermore, Steem pays people to figure out who should be paid!
 This kind of thinking is revolutionary.

-## Value is in the Links
+## The Value is in the Links

-The Internet would lose the vast majority of its value if all links among content were removed.
+The internet would lose the vast majority of its value if all links among content were removed.
 It is the relationship among web pages that allows Google to identify the best apple pie recipe among the 16 million results.
-Without the links the only information Google would have is word frequency.
+Without the links, the only information Google would have would be word frequency.

 Links can take many forms and have adapted over time.
 Every time a user votes on content in a social network they add a connection between themselves and the content.
 This in turn links the consumer to the producer through the content.
-The more connections a network has the more valuable the information becomes.
+The more connections a network has, the more valuable the information becomes.
 It is the relative and intentional connectedness of information that gives it value.

 A social network can maximize the value extracted from a set of content by maximizing the quantity and quality of connections.
-Curating content is expensive and time consuming while being near impossible for computers to perform in the absence of links.
+Curating content is expensive and time consuming, while near impossible for computers to perform in the absence of links.
 Steem rewards users who are among the first to find and identify new content.

-By incentivising curation the Steem network is able to use automated algorithms to extract the most valuable information from a massive amount of content.
+By incentivizing curation, the Steem network is able to use automated algorithms to extract the most valuable information from a massive amount of content.

 ## Solving the Cryptocurrency Onboarding Problem

-It isn’t easy to get into cryptocurrency[^fn21].
-Someone who discovers Bitcoin and wants to try it out quickly learns that they will need to sign up with an exchange and fund their account with a credit card or wire transfer.
-What would Facebook’s adoption rate have been like if you had to fork over money and a two forms of ID?
+It isn’t easy to get into cryptocurrency.[^fn21] Someone who discovers Bitcoin and wants to try it out quickly learns that they will need to sign up with an exchange and fund their account with a credit card or wire transfer.
+What would Facebook’s adoption rate have been like if you had to fork over money and two forms of ID?

 Steem solves this problem by giving everyone a way to get paid for doing simple, but valuable, tasks.
 This will help to widely distribute STEEM tokens.
-This is helpful because cryptocurrencies have a network effect (i.e. more users make it more useful; for an extreme example, consider that if Satoshi had kept 100% of Bitcoin for himself, Bitcoin would be worthless.)
+This is helpful because cryptocurrencies have a network effect (i.e., more users make it more useful; for an extreme example, consider that if Satoshi had kept 100% of Bitcoin for himself, Bitcoin would be worthless.)

 ## Solving the Cryptocurrency Liquidation Problem

 A currency that is difficult to use or impossible to sell has little value.
 Someone who comes across $1.00 worth of Bitcoin will discover that it costs more than $1.00 to sell that Bitcoin.
 They have to create an account with an exchange, perform KYC validation, and pay fees.
 Small amounts of cryptocurrency are like small change that people are unwilling to bend over to pick up.

-Merchants give users a way to quickly convert their cryptocurrency into tangible goods and services.
-Merchants need a currency pegged to their unit of account, normally dollars.
-Accepting a volatile currency introduces significant accounting overhead.
+Buying from merchants gives users a way to quickly convert their cryptocurrency into tangible goods and services.
+The presence of merchants improves the system by creating an off-ramp for users to exit the system without going to the trouble of using an exchange.
+For their part, merchants will accept any currency if it increases their sales.
+They need a currency pegged to their unit of account, normally dollars.
+Accepting a volatile currency introduces significant accounting overhead, as well.

-Merchants will accept any currency if it increases their sales.
 Having a large user base with a stable currency such as SBD lowers the barrier to entry for merchants.
-The presence of merchants improves the system by creating an off-ramp for users to exit the system without going to the trouble of using an exchange.

 Another way that people can liquidate the small amounts of cryptocurrency they receive from participating on the Steem platform is through _tipping_ others.
 This is like leaving the small change as a tip for your waiter.
 When enough people leave small tips it adds up to a meaningful amount.
 You and the waiter each gain a benefit from the tip.